19 May 2022

 - Can geothermal be a competitive solution?

-- How do we ensure sustainable clean baseload and adequate power-grids?
+- How do we ensure sustainable clean baseload energy and utilize storage solutions?

-The sustainability session aims to challenge and inspire on how we will ultimately secure a portfolio of net-zero carbon solutions.
-Climate change, country commitments and outcomes from COP26 demand pro-active and effective actions are taken by businesses, policy makers and individuals.
-Cross-collaboration is key.
+The sustainable solutions session aims to challenge and inspire on how we secure a portfolio of net-zero carbon solutions.
+Climate change, country commitments and outcomes from COP26 demand concrete actions are taken by businesses, policy makers and individuals.
 The panel discussions and presentations include perspectives from the petroleum industry, renewable sector and market analysts who will offer insights into a three-fold problem.
-How do we 1) reduce carbon dioxide emissions, 2) scale-up carbon capture and storage and 3) produce and store low-carbon energy?
-Together, these three themes seek to tackle the challenges facing the energy industry and society, but simultaneously realise low-carbon solutions that are achievable, adaptable and work.
+How do we 1) reduce carbon dioxide emissions, 2) scale-up carbon capture and storage and 3) produce and store low-carbon energy?.

 20 May 2022